Havana - Cienfuegos- Trinidad

 Which is why we don't stay in certain hotels or eat in some restaurants, or use specific bus companies.

 You can fly to Havana from many US airport.
-Airfare is not included.
+Some offer direct flights to Havana - Airfare is not included.

 Arrival at "Jose Marti International Airport" in Havana, Cuba's capital city.

 On route to the hotel, you will enjoy a panoramic visit to the Revolution Square (Plaza de la Revolucion).
 Conceived by French urbanist Jean Claude Forestier in the 1920s, the gigantic square today is the base of the Cuban government and a place where large-scale political rallies are held.
 It is here where Popes John Paul II, Benedict XVI and Francis celebrated an open air Mass during their visits to Cuba in January 1998, March 2012 and September 2015 respectively and by US President Barack Obama during his historic visit to Cuba in March 2016.